Article citation information:

 wheel, the horizontal link entering the toothing simultaneously contacts the

 surface of the preceding socket.
-At this point, there is no movement of the link
+At this point, there is no movement of the

 -